How Does It Work?

 To view the engraved Model and Serial Numbers on your watch, you need to have a local watch repair professional detach the bracelet from the watch case.
 The Model Number is engraved on the side of the case where the bracelet attaches at 12 o’clock.
 The Serial Number is engraved on the side of the case where the bracelet attaches at 6 o’clock.

-Determine the approximate year of production of your Rolex.
-Use the serial # in the following form:
+To determine the approximate year of production of your Rolex, you will need to use the serial # in the following form:

 Please use the Condition Grading Scale to best determine the condition of your Rolex…

 New.
 Perfect condition and never worn.
 The watch has the original manufacture’s protective plastic (if applicable).
 It comes with original box and papers.
 It is working properly, keeping very good time.